codelight-eu/gdpr-framework/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Add proper support for translations
+* Change text domain to 'gdpr-framework' to avoid conflict with other plugins
+* Add Portuguese translation (Thanks @kativiti)

 = 1.0.2 =
 * Fix T&C and Privacy Policy URLs on registration and comments forms
 * Add basic styling and separate stylesheet for Privacy Tools page
 * Allow disabling styles for Privacy Tools page via admin
 * Add confirmation notice on deleting data via front-end Privacy Tools
-* Add support for translations
 * Change strings with 'gdpr-admin' domain back to 'gdpr'.
 Add context to all admin strings.
-* Add Portuguese translation (Thanks Vitor Lima!)

 = 1.0.1 =
 * Fix PHP notice on Privacy Tools frontend page if logged in as admin